xen-troops/xen-troops.github.io/process/process.md

 ## Review

-When you satisfied with your PR, as someone to review it.
+When you satisfied with your PR, ask someone to review it.
 You can find list of maintainers and reviewers at [reviewers](https://xen-troops.github.io/reviewers) page.
 In most cases GitHub will assign reviewers immediately, but it is a good idea